brycedarling/fixer-api-proxy/README.md

 - `other` - other currency for conversion rates

-The `/exchange-rate` endpoint will request the Fetcher API for every date in that period and return all of the exchange rates between the two given currencies:
+The `/exchange-rate` endpoint will request the Fixer API for every date in that period and return all of the exchange rates between the two given currencies:

 ```
 {"2013-12-23":0.837729,"2013-12-24":0.835788,"2013-12-25":0.836701,"2013-12-26":0.834049}